leeju-umich/Cho_Xi_Seqscope/README.md

 ```
 The simpleSquareGrids stores the count matrix, meta information and the spatial coordinates in images slot.
 ##### Sliding window binning(sub-field)
 Sliding window grids are useful in doing cell type mapping.
+Please download the script getSlidingGrids.R to your working directory and run the command within your shell.
-The function getSlidingGrid in the package '' collapsed HDMIs within a square grids with user-defined grid side length and a sliding window size.
+This script collapsed HDMIs within a square grids with user-defined grid side length and a sliding window size.
 This version the sliding window function can be only ran on a small sub-field.
-We are currently working to improve the sliding window strategy and will update the package soon.
+We are currently working on a more flexbile software with the flexibility to make the sliding window function scalable.
+We will have an update on this page when the package is available.

 * Input
 ```